COVID-19, Flu and Other Viral Infections Information and Guidelines for Our Patrons

 PRODUCTION MEMBERS

-It is understood that there is some COVID risk to producing live theatre at this time.
-Theatre Memphis is taking the following steps to mitigate this risk, and we ask that all of our participants join us in this effort, so that we can all continue to share and enjoy live theatre experiences.
+Theatre Memphis is taking the following steps to mitigate this risk of Covid contamination.
+We ask that all of our participants join us in this effort, so that we can all continue to share and enjoy live theatre experiences.

 Vaccination:

-• Theatre Memphis strongly recommends that all cast, crew and directing teams be vaccinated for Covid.
+- Theatre Memphis strongly recommends that all cast, crew and directing teams be vaccinated for Covid.
 This measure will help ensure safety for yourself and others around you.
-Theatre Memphis requires that all cast, crew and directing teams be tested for Covid when administered throughout the rehearsal and performance process.

 Facial Masking: